fastos/tcpdive/doc/transmission.md

 A packet with RST flag set is sent or received by the connection.

 **from_state**
-The state of a connection before monitor is finishing.
+The state of a connection before monitoring is finishing.

 **to_state**
-The state of a connection after monitor is finished.
+The state of a connection after monitoring is finished.

 ## Cwnd / SSthresh ##